View Source Axon (Axon v0.7.0)

 Builds the given model to {init_fn, predict_fn}.

-Compiles the given model to {init_fn, predict_fn}.
+Compiles the given model to {init_params, predict_fn}.

 Freezes parameters returned from the given function or predicate.